London Wales London is an audax ride and audax rides are different.

 There are no headline sponsors, no goodie bags, no numbers, no gold standard times, no pretending at the finish to have looked into the jaws of hell and survived.

 It’s cycling at its simplest; it’s about distance at a sensible pace with good company.
+It’s about not making every niggle into a disaster; it’s about enjoying the ride.

 Rides are not created to generate profits; when a surplus is made it is most likely to be donated to a local charity or used to bolster club funds.

 Entrants ride at a maximum speed of 30kph and a minimum of 15kph including stops.
+For a detailed explanation of how it works check out this page from Cambridge Audax Or this from the mighty Westerly CC.

-They follow a suggested route, checking in at prescribed points; on London Wales London, riders will check in at:
+Audax rides follow a suggested route, checking in at prescribed points; on London Wales London, riders will check in at:

 - Walford (Gloucestershire)